 You'll need great ad copy (good with the words, and catchy headline for search campaigns) and creatives (pretty pictures, videos for video ads, or fancy GIF you made) to draw in your audience.
 This is where it all culminates to start knocking down a campaign objective or two.

 Platforms like Facebook will allow you to single image or carousel ads if you're selling retail products.

-Advertising is an important part of any business, and if done well, it can generate huge amounts of revenue.
+Advertising is an important part of any business; if done well, it can generate huge revenue.
 But if done poorly, it could destroy a company.

 Getting paid for advertising is tough enough, so why would you try to do it yourself?
 Because when you do, you might miss out on opportunities to improve your conversions and sales.

 A good ad agency knows how to target a specific audience, choose the best medium, and optimize everything down to the last pixel.
-They understand what works and what doesn’t, and they can adjust accordingly.
+They understand what works and what doesn’t and can adjust accordingly.

 They know your campaign objective and will do everything in their power to make it succeed on Google Ads or any other platform.

 An expert ad campaign design lets you focus on running your own business instead of wasting time trying to figure out where to spend your money.

 Remember, PPC campaigns are meant to generate sales; not just traffic.
 Search engines and social networks want you to spend money to make money.

 The great thing about PPC advertising is that it gives you immediate feedback on your results.
 That means you can tweak your campaign and improve your performance over time.
 Google Ads gives you tons of tools to track and analyze campaigns.